lisenkovkv/neuroscience/README.md

 [EEGEdu](https://eegedu.com/).
 This tutorial will help you learn about how neurons produce electrical activity we can measure.

 [Complete neural signal processing and analysis: Zero to hero](https://www.udemy.com/course/solved-challenges-ants/).
 Learn signal processing and statistics using brain electrical data with expert instruction and code challenges in MATLAB.

+[Introduction to Neuroscience](https://ocw.mit.edu/courses/brain-and-cognitive-sciences/9-01-introduction-to-neuroscience-fall-2007/).
+This course is an introduction to the mammalian nervous system, with emphasis on the structure and function of the human brain.
+Topics include the function of nerve cells, sensory systems, control of movement, learning and memory, and diseases of the brain.

 # Videos